bigmikeowuor/vue-firebase-realtime-database/Readme.md

 ## Topics covered

-- How to set up and connect to a new Firebase Realtime Database.
+1. How to set up and connect to a new Firebase Realtime Database.
-- How to read, write, update and delete data.
+1. How to read, write, update and delete data.
-- What it means that Firebase Realtime Database is event driven.
+1. What it means that Firebase Realtime Database is event driven.
-- How to update a website when changes take place.
+1. How to update a website when changes take place.
-- How to implement notifications when other users make changes.
+1. How to implement notifications when other users make changes.

+## Technologies Used

+1. Bootstrap.
+1. Vue.
+1. Firebase Realtime Database.
+1. Firebase Hosting.

 ## Live site

-The live site can be accessed at [this website][website]...
+The live site can be accessed at the [Mando Chat website][website].

 [website]: https://mando-chat.s3.co.ke/